 Deer and Hog Consumption Pathway-The deer and hog consumption pathways considered were for hypothetical offsite individuals whose entire intake of meat (81 kg [179 lbs]) during the year was either deer or hog meat.
-SRS assumes that these individuals harvest deer or hogs that had lived on SRS during the year but then moved offsite prior to hunting season.
+SRS assumes that these individuals harvest deer or hogs that had lived on SRS during the year but then moved offsite before hunting season.

-Based on these unlikely assumptions and on the measured average concentration of cesium-137 in all deer (1.23 pCi/g) and hogs (1.73 pCi/g) harvested from SRS during 2020, the potential maximum doses from this pathway were estimated to be 2.97 mrem (0.0297 mSv) for the offsite deer hunter and 5.01 mrem (0.0501 mSv) for the offsite hog hunter.
+Based on these unlikely assumptions and on the measured average concentration of cesium-137 in all deer (1.23 pCi/g) and hogs (1.77 pCi/g) harvested from SRS during 2020 and 2021, respectively, the potential maximum doses from this pathway were estimated to be 2.97 mrem (0.0297 mSv) for the offsite deer hunter and 5.17 mrem (0.0517 mSv) for the offsite hog hunter.